ainsleyowens/BioStatisticsAnalysis/PalmerPenguinsAnalysis.md

 :::

+The table represents the penguin species, islands they inhabit, bill length, bill depth, flipper length, and body mass.
+This data will be used for further analysis.

-You can add options to executable code like this
+You can add options to executable code like this.

 ::: {.cell}